 30 Fun Christmas Dinner Questions to Keep Them at the Table Talking

-Inside: Get everyone talking this holiday season with 30 fun and entertaining Christmas dinner questions perfect for creating memories with the entire family!
+Inside: Get everyone talking this holiday season with 30 fun, festive, and family-friendly Christmas dinner questions perfect for creating memories with the entire family!

 There’s nothing better than gathering around the dinner table with the entire family during the holiday season.
 And Christmas dinner is sometimes one of the only times we can get everyone together, sitting in one place with no distractions.